MFIHRI/Marriage-License-Printout/readme.md

 ==================================================================

 1) Download, unzip the app folder and upload to your server.
-  The app is named marriage-license but you can rename it to somethig else.
+  The app is named marriage-license but you can rename it to something else.
   You would then need to change all references in this  documentation to the new name.